Jakub-prg/Electric-Unicycle-Interface/README.md

 void setup()
 {
-  //pinMode(9, OUTPUT);  // this pin will pull the HC-05 pin 34 (key pin) HIGH to switch module to AT mode
-  //digitalWrite(9, HIGH);
   Serial.begin(19200);
   Serial.println("Enter AT commands:");
-  BTSerial.begin(9600);  // HC-05 default speed in AT command more
+  BTSerial.begin(9600);  // HC-10 is default speed in AT command more }
-}

 void loop()